mapbiomas/training/Class_2/README.md

+# Accessing Satellite Images and Creating Mosaics

-# Concepts of the Day
+# Concepts

 **Image Collection**: As straightforward as it could be, it is a collection of images.
 You may think of it as a pile of images.
 The Z-axis represents time, X-axis and Y-axis represent the Earth's surface.